-A 2012 study identified smoking as a risk factor for developing sleep apnea.
+A identified smoking as a risk factor for developing sleep apnea.
 The study noted that people with sleep apnea may have a predisposition to smoking as well, so treating sleep apnea may help in quitting smoking.

 Some home remedies and lifestyle changes for sleep apnea can reduce symptoms.
 However, traditional treatments shouldn’t be ignored.
 Prescribed medications and sometimes surgery are part of the necessary approaches to treat this condition.